openhab/org.openhab.binding.zwave/doc/wink/motionsensor_0_0.md

 ### Parameter 2: Motion Cleared Time Delay

 Motion Cleared Time Delay
-This parameters sets (in seconds) the amount of time after a motion event before the Motion Detector reports no activity to the main controller (see Notification and Binary Sensor command classes for more information.)
+<p&gtThis parameters sets (in seconds) the amount of time after a motion event before the Motion Detector reports no activity to the main controller (see Notification and Binary Sensor command classes for more information.)
 This also sets the amount of time before a BASIC_SET (00) command is sent to Association Group 2 to turn off any activated devices.
-This value must be higher than the value of Parameter 6, and if this parameter is reset to default settings, Parameter 6 will also be reset.
+This value must be higher than the value of Parameter 6, and if this parameter is reset to default settings, Parameter 6 will also be reset.</p&gt
 Values in the range 5 to 600 may be set.

 The manufacturer defined default value is ```30```.